Many bright, capable, intelligent, hardworking, and successful people share a “dirty little secret:”

 - Others describe you as an “Early Bird” or “Night Owl” because you work outside standard working hours.

 - You feel like you haven’t truly earned your title despite numerous degrees or achievements.

 - You over-plan, or you need everything detailed out before you make a move.

 - You have a track record of getting “straight A’s” or the equivalent on everything you do.

 - You believe you should be able to learn something on the first try.

 - You dislike the idea of having a coach/mentor because you can (and should) handle things on your own.

-- You firmly feel that you need to accomplish things on your own (because asking for help would prove you are a fraud.)
+- You firmly feel that you need to accomplish things independently (because asking for help would prove you are a fraud.)
 You might commonly think, “I don’t need anyone’s help.”

 - You get stressed when you’re not working and find downtime difficult or completely wasteful.

-- You hold yourself to a very high, possibly unsustainable, standard (certainly more elivated than you hold others) and never feel like you quite measure up.
+- You hold yourself to a very high, possibly unsustainable, standard (certainly more elevated than you have others) and never feel like you quite measure up.

 - Perfectionism paralyzes you.

 - You don't finish nearly as many projects as you start.

 - You have let your hobbies and passions fall by the wayside.

 - You will launch that next whatever as soon as you get your next degree/certification/etc.